 In 2015, filming for the movie Free State of Jones with Mathew McConaughey took place at Chicot State Park in Ville Platte.
 During this time, there was also a scene shot in Washington’s historic Historic St. John’s Episcopal Church.
 In the scene, Newton stages a retaliatory ambush after the hanging of 3 young boys.
 The interior of the church, where Newton strangles a Confederate soldier to death, shows the stark, whitewashed walls with original pews from 1874.

 Apart from the locations filmed in here, there are also a number of St. Landry Parish natives who have made their appearances on television.
 Danneel Ackles, who was born in Lafayette but raised in Eunice, claims the city as her own.
 She has a recurring role in One Tree Hill and Supernatural.
+Teri Wyble has graced the big and small screens with speaking roles in Abaham Lincoln: Vampire Hunter (2012), The Walking Dead (2014), and Terminator: Genisys (2015).
+You can see a list of her appearances on Wikipedia.
 Another St. Landry native with an impressive resumé is Shellita Frank Boxie.
 This Plaisance High graduate is a stunt performer and double who has appeared in box office hits like Captain America: Civil War, The Hunger Games: Mockingjay- Part 1 and 2, and Baby Driver.
 Her TV career extends to well-known series like The Walking Dead and NCIS: New Orleans.
 For her full list of appearances, check out her IMDb page.

 Here are some St. Landry Parish big screen honorable mentions: